lgarron/printable-shell-command/README.md

 A helper class to construct shell commands in a way that allows printing them.

-The goal is to make it easy to print commands that are bring run by a program, in a way that makes it easy and safe for a user to copy-and-paste.
+The goal is to make it easy to print commands that are being run by a program, in a way that makes it easy and safe for a user to copy-and-paste.

 ## Goals